EN

 On the other hand, the active component of the material, which is still under study, would be achieved through fibers capable of generating electricity.
 This energy could then power communication systems, health monitoring, and active thermal regulation of the suit, among other applications.

 These materials have polarization capabilities.
 Lozano explains that when mechanical deformation occurs, the separation of poles becomes more pronounced, leading to charge generation at the negative pole (electrons) on one side.
-This charge can then be conducted to the desired device via a conductive element.
+This charge can then be transmitted to the desired device via a conductive element.

 Meanwhile, thermoelectric fibers generate energy from temperature differences, such as that between the diver’s body and the surrounding water.

-In this context, the researcher notes similarities to the functioning of a thermocouple, an industrial temperature measuring device where positive and negative charges flow through a conductive material; here, the negative charges could also provide energy to a system.
+In this context, the researcher notes similarities to the functioning of a thermocouple, an industrial temperature-measuring device where positive and negative charges flow through a conductive material; here, the negative charges could also provide energy to a system.

 Lozano mentions that the research team is still working on developing the fabric, with preliminary results already showing micro-watt outputs that can be multiplied based on the volume of a functional garment.